 Post-term pregnancy is a pregnancy that lasts longer than 42 weeks.
 That is two weeks past the normal 40-week gestation period.
-Since a post-term pregnancy is linked with both fetal and maternal health complications, doctors usually do everything they can to ensure that an infant is delivered as close to the due date as possible.
+Most women deliver their babies between 37 and 40 weeks, which is considered safe and “normal”.
+Post-term pregnancy is linked to both fetal and maternal health complications.
+Therefore, doctors usually do everything they can to ensure that an infant is delivered as close to the due date as possible.
 In some cases that means inducing labor, which comes with its own set of risks.

 Post-term Pregnancy Causes

 In many cases, post-term pregnancy is a matter of miscalculating the date of conception.
 Yet, physicians should always perform an ultrasound during the first half of the pregnancy to promote accuracy.
-Although there is never a guarantee of an infant’s due date, an early ultrasound will give a better idea of the due date.
+Although there is never a guarantee of an infant’s due date, an early ultrasound will give a better idea of when parents can expect their new arrival.

-Aside from miscalculating the date, other factors that may contribute to post-term pregnancy include:
+Healthcare experts don’t fully understand why some pregnancies last so long.
+Aside from miscalculating the date, experts believe there are some risk factors that may contribute to post-term pregnancy:

 - Previous post-term pregnancies

 - Maternal obesity

 What are the Risks of a Post-term Pregnancy?